Kiteboarding basics outlined to assist all beginners in understanding the sport they are about to experience.

 Parts of The Kite

-Canopy/Tissue: The fabric covering and connecting the structural elements of the kite.
+Canopy/Material: The fabric covering and connecting the structural elements of the kite.

 Leading Edge: The forward-most edge; a large tubular-shaped bladder is housed within and is where air is pumped into to hold the shape of the kite while in use.